-It's an important question, one to be taken seriously.
-It's been proven ladies who exercise during pregnancy are more likely to have a less stressful delivery.
-Pilates during pregnancy is the perfect low impact exercise programme during this time - it's recommended the all clear to exercise be given by a medical practitioner.
+It's an important question.
+Is Pilates For Pregnancy Safe?
+It's been proven, ladies who exercise during pregnancy are more likely to have a calmer delivery.
+Pilates during pregnancy is the perfect low-impact exercise programme.

-What are the Benefits of Pilates when Pregnant?
+What are the Benefits of Pilates For Pregnancy?

-Pilates targets the areas most effected during pregnancy - posture, back pain & balance.
-The fundamental benefit of a Pilates programme are these areas.
-With the controlled, precise movements using a full breath, the system not only strengthens, but helps to mobilise and stabilise.
+Pilates targets the areas most affected during pregnancy - posture, back pain & balance.
+The fundamental benefit of a Pilates For Pregnancy programme is these areas.
+With the controlled movements using a full breath, the system not only strengthens but helps to mobilise and stabilize.

-After the 15th week it's recommended no exercise is carried out on the back (supine) as this position may reduce the blood flow to the baby potentially causing Oxygen deprivation (Hypoxy).
-The answer to this is to have the Mother's head higher than her heart - elevating her upper back and head will help.
+After the 20th week, it's recommended (ACOG) no exercise on the back (supine).
+This position may reduce the blood flow to the baby and potentially cause Oxygen deprivation (Hypoxy).
+The answer to this is to have the Mother's head higher than her heart - lifting her upper back and head will help.

-Side lying, standing or kneeling are all appropriate throughout the period.
-It's possible during the 2nd or 3rd Trimester putting pressure on the wrists my cause discomfort due to water retention or Carpal Tunnel Syndrome.
+Side lying, standing, or kneeling are all appropriate throughout the period.
+It's possible during the 2nd or 3rd Trimester putting pressure on the wrists may cause discomfort due to water retention or Carpal Tunnel Syndrome.

-During Pregnancy the body produces a hormone - Relaxin, it effects all ligaments in the body to accommodate the developing fetus and prepare for the birth.
+During Pregnancy, the body produces the hormone Relaxin.
+Relaxin affects all ligaments in the body to accommodate the developing fetus and prepare for birth.
 Relaxin peaks during the first trimester.
-Because of potential laxity in the ligaments exaggerated stretching must be avoided.
+Because of relaxed ligaments. exaggerated stretching must be avoided.
 Stretching to the natural length of a muscle is fine but no forced stretching should be practiced.

 Yes to Exercise

-Exercising during pregnancy has many benefits, not least the "me" time for the Mother as well as the improved sense of wellbeing.
-The effect on posture cannot be over-estimated.
-As the pregnancy develops there's a propensity for the pelvis to tilt forward - left unchecked this can cause compression in the low back resulting in pain.
-Regular Pilates classes during pregnancy will help strengthen postural muscles particularly the abdominals to avoid excessive forward tilting.
+Exercising during pregnancy has many benefits, not least the "me" time for the Mother as well as the improved sense of well-being.
+The effect on posture cannot be overestimated.
+As the pregnancy develops there's a potential for the pelvis to tilt forward.
+Left unchecked this can cause compression in the low back resulting in pain.
+Regular Pilates For Pregnancy classes during pregnancy will help strengthen postural muscles particularly the abdominals to avoid excessive forward tilting.

 So the answer is a big YES to using Pilates When Pregnant with modifications as it progresses.
 I've had clients attend classes up until their delivery dates.

-Returning to Pilates when baby has arrived needs consideration whether or not the birth was natural.
-When the medics give the all clear a gradual return to pre-pregnancy exercise levels is recommended.
-Extra attention should be paid to maintaining connection to the deep abdominals to avoid delay in healing the separation in the Linea Alba and a return to best posture.
+Returning to Pilates when the baby has arrived needs consideration whether or not the birth was natural.
+When the doctors give the all-clear a gradual return to pre-pregnancy exercise levels is recommended.
+Extra attention should be paid to maintaining a connection to the deep abdominals to avoid delay in healing the separation in the Linea Alba and a return to the best posture.

-Yes it is safe during a healthy pregnancy to exercise
+Yes it's safe during a healthy pregnancy to exercise

 Follow the modifications given by the instructor